Dwn96/forwardingcommsdemo/README.md

 ## Encryption

 Communication between server and client apps is encrypted end-to-end via Asymmetric Encryption.
-We make use of [Crypto](https://nodejs.org/api/crypto.html) to handle the cryptographic functionality.
+We make use of [Crypto](https://nodejs.org/api/crypto.html) to handle the following cryptographic functionalities:
+  1. Client and server Key- pair generation
+  2. Encryption using a public key
+  3. Decrpytion using a private key

 When a connection is established between the client and server apps, a key-exchange process is triggered which takes place in the following way: